MAY 2026

 Option 5: Sell Your Car Privately

-Selling privately may result in a higher sale price than a dealership trade-in, helping reduce or eliminate the equity gap.
+Selling privately may result in a higher sale price than a dealership trade-in, helping reduce the equity gap.

 How to Prepare Your Car to Get Top Dollar on a Trade-In